 The Complainant contends that the disputed domain names were registered and are being used in bad faith.
 It points out that the PHILIPS trademark is well known around the world, so the Respondents must have registered the disputed domain names with knowledge of that trademark and targeting it.
-The Respondents are trying to "corner the market" in domain names that reflect the PHILIPS trademark, registering 6 variations of domain names containing the PHILIPS trademark together with descriptive terms.
-The Complainant also submits that Respondents attempt to attract Internet users for commercial gain to their own websites by exploiting the popularity of the Complainant's trademarks and misleading Internet users that the Respondents are an official repair centre for the Complainant's products.
-Further, the Respondents did not respond to the Complainant's takedown requests sent to the registrants of the disputed domain names, the respective webhosts and to the Registrars of the disputed domain names.
+The Respondents are trying to corner the market in domain names that reflect the PHILIPS and SAECO trademarks, registering 8 variations of domain names containing these two trademarks together with descriptive terms, which constitutes a pattern of conduct of preventing the trademark holder from reflecting its mark in a domain name.

+The Complainant also submits that Respondents attempt to attract Internet users for commercial gain to their own websites by exploiting the popularity of the Complainant's trademarks and misleading Internet users that the Respondents are official service centres for the Complainant's products.
+The Complainant notes that the PHILIPS trademark was registered in 1966, and the SAECO trademarks was registered in 1991, so the Respondent must have had actual knowledge of these trademarks when registering the disputed domain names, and targeted them, which is evident from the fact that the Respondents are offering services similar to those of the Complainant under the Complainant's trademarks.
+This carries a risk of implied affiliation with the Complainant, considering the close competitive proximity of the services for repair of the Complainant's goods.
+The use of the word "official" service center on several of the Respondents' websites is also misleading and confuses consumers.

-RESPONDENTS:
+Finally, the Complainant notes that the Respondents did not respond to the Complainant's takedown requests sent to the registrants of the disputed domain names, the respective webhosts and to the Registrars of the disputed domain names.

+RESPONDENT:

-The Respondents did not submit a Response in this proceeding.
+The Respondents did not submit Responses in this proceeding.